How to Set Up a Freshwater Fish Tank

 Decide on the filtration system that you want to use in the aquarium.
-The most common and simple is either a bottom filter or an electric filter, which is attached to the back of the aquarium.
-The latter is recommended for those starting their first aquarium.
+The most common and straightforward is either a bottom filter or an electric filter, which is attached to the back of the aquarium.
+The latter is recommended for those starting the first aquarium.

 If you have chosen a bottom filter, make sure that the air pump or powerhead has sufficient power for the size of the tank.
 If you do not regularly vacuum the pebbles, the filter will eventually clog and turn the aquarium into a death zone.
 Remember that you cannot use a bottom filter if you plan to cover the bottom with sand or some other small particle substrate.